oasis-tcs/tosca-specs/tosca_2_0/TOSCA-v2.0.md

 TOSCA models are based on *service templates* that are created by service designers.
-Service templates consist of node templates and relationship templates that have associated node types and relationshp types.
+Service templates consist of node templates and relationship templates that have associated node types and relationship types.
 Types in TOSCA represent reusable components that are the building blocks from which services can be constructed, thereby promoting modularity and reuse.